yipihey/SEDist/Readme.md

-#Readme.md
+A small package to extend scipy.stats to work with empirical CDFs, peaked CDFs, and also create interpolated (compressed) versions of possibly large empirical cumulative distributions functions.

-A small package to extend scipy.stats to work with empirical CDFs, peaked CDFs, and also created interpolated (compressed) versions of possibly large empirical cumulative distributions functions.
+Have a look at the included jupyter notebook for usage examples.